Kauffman bracket versus Jones polynomial skein modules: Applications and examples

 \begin{proof} Let $p=np'$, and $q=nq'$, with $p',q'$ coprime.
 Then $(p,q)_T$ is a linear combination of links, each of which having the number of components congruent to $n$ modulo $2$.
 Each of these components is a copy of the curve of slope $q/p$ on the torus.
 Because we work with the blackboard framing of the torus, each component contributes $(p'-1)q'+q'=p'q'$ to $\tr(L)$, and so modulo $2$, each term of $(p,q)_T$ contributes $np'q'$ to the trace.
 And $S_{j-1}(\alpha)$ contributes nothing to the exponent of -1 in the formula from Theorem~\ref{maintheorem}.
 Also, modulo $2$, the number of link components in $S_k(\alpha)$ is $k$.
 Thus when switching from the Jones polynomial picture to the Kauffman bracket picture, (\ref{weyl1}) becomes

 An easy case check shows that if $p',q'$ are coprime then $p'q'+1-p'\equiv q'(\mbox{mod }2)$, so $np'q'+n-np'\equiv nq'(\mbox{mod }2)$ and the formula is proved. \end{proof}

-We point out that for a curve $\gamma$, in the setting of the Reshetikhin-Turaev theory $S_j(\gamma)$ corresponds to $\gamma$ colored by the $j+1$-dimensional irreducible representation $V^{j+1}$ (which we denote by $V^{j+1}(\gamma)$), while in the setting of the Kauffman bracket it corresponds to the coloring of the curve by the $j$th Jones-Wenzl idempotent.
+We point out that for a curve $\gamma$, in the setting of the Reshetikhin-Turaev theory $S_j(\gamma)$ corresponds to $\gamma$ colored by the $j+1$-dimensional irreducible representation, $V^{j+1}$, of the corresponding quantum group (which we denote by $V^{j+1}(\gamma)$), while in the setting of the Kauffman bracket it corresponds to the coloring of the curve by the $j$th Jones-Wenzl idempotent.
 So the relation from Proposition~\ref{weylformula} has the nicer form

 This equation has been related by the second author and A.~Uribe \cite{gelcauribe2} to the action of the Heisenberg group on theta functions discovered by A.~Weil \cite{weil}, and as such to the Weyl quantization of the moduli space of $SU(2)$ connections on the tours, and this gives a second reason for our focus on the skein modules of the Jones polynomial.
 More explicitly, the moduli space in question is the ``pillow case'' obtained by factoring the complex plane ${\mathbb C}$ by the maps $z\mapsto z+m+ni$, $m,n\in {\mathbb Z}$ and $z\mapsto -z$.
 To perform geometric quantization we let Planck's constant be the reciprocal of an even integer $h=(2r)^{-1}$, and let $\zeta_j$ be the sections of the Chern-Simons line bundle over the moduli space that are lifted to the plane as the entire functions as